lukasstorck/recurse/README.md

   - 1: default reroll: use the normal curse mechanic and replace item when new curse factor is higher than before
   - 2: fixed level-based: use non-randomized level-based curse factor, if it is higher than before
   - 3: asymptotic: roll a new curse factor between the current and the maximal possible value (maximum at wave 20: 110%)
+  - 4: set to current maximum curse level
+  - 5: improve the curse factor randomly by up to 50%pt

 Pairs well with [Curse Indicator](https://steamcommunity.com/sharedfiles/filedetails/?id=3372276979) to keep track of the cursing progress.
 Can be configured with [Mod Options](https://steamcommunity.com/workshop/filedetails/?id=2944608034).